Volunteer Opportunities

 Oyster Bay, NY — Volunteer opportunities range from scientific research (bird banding, dragonfly census, and plant identification) to teaching environmental programs about Long Island Sound.
 Stewardship of sensitive areas is also needed to further protect wildlife and their habitats.
 Visit the Theodore Roosevelt Sanctuary & Audubon Center website or call (516) 922-3200.

 Locust Valley, NY — Volunteers have the opportunity to help care for injured native wildlife in the rehabilitation hospital or help with the care of wildlife ambassadors and assisting the education department with events and education programs.
-Visit the Volunteers for Wildlife website or call (516) 674-0982.
+Visit the Volunteers Wildlife Center of Long Island website or call (516) 674-0982.

 Wildlife Conservation Society